Adriangoodyear/FretLedger/privacy-policy.md

 This Privacy Policy may be updated from time to time.
 Any changes will be reflected by updating the "Last updated" date at the top of this document.

 ## Contact
-If you have any questions about this Privacy Policy, please contact:
+If you have any questions about this Privacy Policy, please contact via Github.

-[Insert Contact Email]

 ---